Psychoanalysis Los Angeles California Extension

 To keep informed of important events of the School–Clinic you should sign up on the virtual classroom interface at: http://www.lacanlosangelespsychoanalysis.com/classes/ Once you have established a contact address, you will be sent notifications with regard to the scheduling of work-groups, seminars, and events of PLACE.

 PLACE is supported by grants and foundations that allow for free-tuition for the homeless, recently unemployed, and disenfranchised youth (18-21 years old).
-Low-cost and sliding scale private intensive sessions are made available on a case by case basis, while first time auditors may attend one semester in the school-clinic for free.
+Sliding scale private intensive sessions are made available on a case by case basis, while first time auditors may attend one semester in the school-clinic for free.

 The didactic project includes a variety of experiences whose goal is to instruct, not educate.
 By making this difference we mean our aim is not to tell people what or how to think (according to certain schools, models paradigms, nationalities, etc.) or what to be (analysts, patients, clients, therapists, etc.), but to provide the means and material for an effective work in psychoanalysis.
 If the instruction is rigorous enough, the participant may think or be whatever he or she wants, as long the consequences of their work can be assumed and effectively transmitted.